davelindell/davelindell.github.io/_pages/joining.md

 If you believe we are a good fit, reach out via email with your CV, top publications, and a 1-2 year research agenda.

 **For any questions that do not fall into the above category you can reach me at the below address.
 Please include "TCIG-Lindell" in the subject line.**<br>
-*Email: lindell at stanford dot edu*
+*Email: lindell at cs dot toronto dot edu*